Albaric0que/Albaric0que/README.md

 </br>

-- 🌱 I’m currently learning Python and improving my JavaScript skills
+- 🌱 I’m currently learning TypeScript and Angular

 - 👀 Fun fact: It's impossible to sneeze with your eyes open